LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

-``vehicle`` and save it in a ``vehicle.lgt`` source file which will be compiled to a ``vehicle_lgt.pl`` Prolog file (depending on the :term:`backend compiler <backend Prolog compiler>`, the names of the intermediate Prolog files may include a directory hash).
+``vehicle`` and save it in a ``vehicle.lgt`` source file which will be compiled to a ``vehicle_lgt.pl`` Prolog file (depending on the :term:`backend compiler <backend Prolog compiler>`, the names of the intermediate Prolog files may include a directory hash and a process identifier to prevent file name clashes when embedding Logtalk applications or running parallel Logtalk processes).

 Object names can be atoms or compound terms (when defining parametric objects, see below).
 Objects, categories, and protocols share the same